Post Office Monthly Income Scheme 2022 POMIS New Interest Rate

 - 8 Salient Features of POMIS Scheme

 Important News !!
-Central Government has decided to not made change in Interest Rate for POMIS Scheme for Trimester July to September 2020.
+Central Government has decided to made change in Interest Rate for POMIS Scheme for Trimester October to December, 2022.
 Earlier Government has reduced Interest Rate for Post Office Monthly Income Scheme from 7.30% to 6.60%.
-Interest Rate for POMIS Scheme will be 6.60% till September 2020.
+Interest Rate for POMIS Scheme will be 6.70% till December 2022.
 Government will further decide new Interest Rate.
 Keep in touch with us for updates……

 India post has introduced a new scheme Monthly Income Scheme.
 This scheme is beneficial for those who do not have any monthly income but they have capital funds.
 Through the Post Office Monthly Income Scheme, any person can collect the lump sum and take interest every month instead.
 Income will continue to be earned from this scheme and all your money will also be safe.
 This scheme is also known as MIS scheme.
 This scheme is for those individuals who have no means of monthly income.
 Interest is added to this investment at the applicable rate and paid out to the depositor on a monthly basis.